-- The assets of the Town exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$2,038,379. - The change in the Town's total net position in comparison with the prior fiscal year was \$19,537, an increase.
-The key components of the Town's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2013, the Town's governmental funds reported combined ending fund balances of \$704,212, an increase of \$44,981 in comparison with the prior fiscal year.
-A portion of total fund balance is assigned to subsequent year's expenditures and the remainder is unassigned fund balance which is available for spending at the Town's discretion. - During fiscal year 2013, the Town implemented Governmental Accounting Standards Board ("GASB") Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in PreNovember 30, 1989 Financial Accounting Standards Board ("FASB") and American Institute of Certified Public Accountants ("AICPA") Pronouncements, GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, and GASB Statement No. 65, Items Previously Reported as Assets and Liabilities.
-Please see New Accounting Standards Adopted in Note 2 of the financial statements for additional information.
+- The assets of the Town exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$2,103,734. - The change in the Town's total net position in comparison with the prior fiscal year was \$65,355, an increase.
+The key components of the Town's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2014, the Town's governmental funds reported combined ending fund balances of \$708,529, an increase of \$4,317 in comparison with the prior fiscal year.
+A portion of total fund balance is assigned to subsequent year's expenditures and the remainder is unassigned fund balance which is available for spending at the Town's discretion.